-MICHAEL D. SAMUEL1\, DIANA R. GOLDBERG, DANIEL J. SHADDUCK, WILLIAM P. JOHNSON, AND MICHAEL SPINDLER

-North American geese.
+MICHAEL D. SAMUEL^{1}, DIANA R. GOLDBERG,2 DANIEL J. SHADDUCK,2 WILLIAM P. JOHNSON3, AND MICHAEL SPINDLER4 vian cholera, caused by the bacterium Pasteurella multocida, is the most important infectious disease affecting North American geese.
 However, the reservoir for the bacteria that causes the disease remains uncertain.
 We investigated alternative hypotheses that wetlands or waterfowl were the most likely reservoir for P. multocida and thus play an important role in maintaining the disease.
 Our studies provide the strongest evidence to date that wetlands are not the primary reservoir for P. multocida serotypes that cause avian cholera.
 In contrast, we found that some goose species, both lesser snow and Ross's geese, were carriers of the disease agent; however, greater white-fronted geese did not appear to be carriers.
 Serological studies indicate that enzootic avian cholera is likely occurring year-round in snow goose populations.
 Future research and management on avian cholera should focus on the potential role of different waterfowl species in maintenance and transmission of this disease.